marcoaoteixeira/Nameless/apps/Microservice/Nameless.Microservice.Web/readme.md

-﻿# Nameless ASP.NET Core
+﻿# Nameless Microservice (template)

-Library to use with ASP.NET Core projects.
+A small template to be used when creating microservices.

 _I tried to mention every person that I got something from.
 If you find code that needs to be given the correct authorship, please, let me know._